-The Climate Adaptation Summit on 25–26 January 2021 has brought together 30 world leaders, 50 ministers and 50 international organisations, scientists, youth representatives, private sectors, and over 18,500 registered participants.
+The Climate Adaptation Summit, held 25–26 January 2021, brought together 30 world leaders, 50 ministers, 50 international organisations, scientists, youth representatives, private sectors, and over 18,500 registered participants.

 World leaders focused on climate adaptation and resilience during the virtual summit that the Netherlands hosted.
-The event is also a call to governments to renew and reaffirm commitments made during the Paris Agreement.
+The event also called on governments to renew and reaffirm commitments made during the Paris Agreement.

-The gathering is timely when the world is facing a “staggering” rise in climate emergencies.
-According to the UNDRR report, 7,348 disasters have occurred worldwide between 1980 to 1999 or within the last 20 years resulting in 475 thousand deaths and $2.6 trillion in losses.
+The gathering is timely given the world’s “staggering” rise in climate emergencies.
+According to the UNDRR report, 7,348 disasters have occurred worldwide between 1980 and 1999 or within the last 20 years, resulting in 475 thousand deaths and $2.6 trillion in losses.

-Climate scientists have also warned that climate-related disasters in the last three years have cost US$650 billion, equivalent to 0.25% of the global GDP of those years and predict that disasters could rise to $54 trillion by 2040.
+Climate scientists have also warned that climate-related disasters in the last three years have cost US$650 billion, equivalent to 0.25% of those years’ global GDP, and predict that disasters could rise to $54 trillion by 2040.

 Many countries are lagging with their Paris Agreement pledges.
-During the summit, national leaders plan to boost climate adaptation action and strategies.
+National leaders plan to boost climate adaptation action and strategies during the summit.

 Global spending in climate adaptation has consistently increased from US$22 billion in 2015-2016 to $30 billion in 2017-2018.
-But this amount still needs to increase up to tenfold or up to $300 billion a year to meet the UN’s estimate to meet the growing climate risks.
+However, this amount still needs to grow tenfold or up to $300 billion a year to meet the UN’s estimate of meeting the growing climate risks.
 Investments in infrastructure resilience can yield significant savings.
 According to UN Secretary-General António Guterres, for each dollar spent on infrastructure resilience, 6 dollars can be saved.

 Here are some snippets of what occurred during the Climate Adaptation Summit 2021:

-• John Kerry, the US envoy for climate, says that the US is proud to be back, and they’ll do everything to make up for their absence in the last four years.
-They will provide more funding for climate adaptation and resilience.
+- John Kerry, the US envoy for climate, says that the US is proud to be back and will do everything to make up for its absence in the last four years.
+The US will provide more funding for climate adaptation and resilience.

-• Chinese vice premier Han Zheng called on the internal community to implement their climate adaptation commitments and says that China is working on a new strategy to improve its climate risk capabilities by 2035.
+- Chinese Vice Premier Han Zheng called on the internal community to implement their climate adaptation commitments and said that China is working on a new strategy to improve its climate risk capabilities by 2035.

-• The International Monetary Fund’s (IMF) annual surveillance of the economic risks of 190 countries will include climate change.
-Climate risks will also be incorporated in the IMF’s financial sector assessment, encouraging countries to reduce financial sector climate risk.
+- The International Monetary Fund’s (IMF) annual surveillance of the economic risks of 190 countries will include climate change.
+Climate risks will also be incorporated into the IMF’s financial sector assessment, encouraging countries to reduce climate risk in the financial sector.

-During the summit, world leaders have raised the profile and crucial role of climate adaptation.
-Governments and institutions like the IMF and World Bank have increased their financial commitments to climate adaptation and resilience, going to the least developing countries.
+During the summit, world leaders raised the profile of climate adaptation and its crucial role.
+Governments and institutions like the IMF and World Bank have increased their financial commitments to climate adaptation and resilience, going to the least-developed countries.

 Source Citation: